ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

 ```bash
 docker-compose up
 ```
-- Enter http://`ec2-host-name`:5000/ in a browser, and check if the app updated.
+- Enter http://`ec2-host-name`:5000/ in a browser, and check if the app has updated.
 Show that the changes do not take place on the browser.
 Explain that it needs `docker-compose up --build` command to refresh the image.

 - Press `Ctrl+C` to stop containers.
 Run `docker-compose down` command and remove the containers.